Last Updated on: 21st February 2024, 09:28 pm

 2. Vehicle Listing Ads Expanding on Google Ads in 2023

-You’ll need to sync your inventory with the Google Merchant Center and launch a campaign.
+You’ll need to sync your inventory with the Google Merchant Center and launch a campaign, similar to how things work with Google Shopping ads.
 Then, when searchers look for specific makes and models, Google will display your ads above the organic search engine results.
 Some of the details you’ll be able to display include:

 3. New Google Analytics Audiences and Metrics